BUYING / SELLING or RENTING a real estate in France can be tricky

 - Deposit after signing a preliminary agreement ?

-- What contract should review my lawyer in France ?
+- What contract should my French lawyer review ?

 - Selling Real Estate in France